greenthegarden/MqttBatteryMonitor/README.md

 ### Voltage Sensor

-[0-25V Voltage Sensor Module](https://how2electronics.com/interfacing-0-25v-dc-voltage-sensor-with-arduino/) is utilised to monitor the battery voltage which has the following thresholds, which are within the 16 volt limit when using he sensor with a 3.3 volt microprocessor, as in this case.
+[0-25V Voltage Sensor Module](https://how2electronics.com/interfacing-0-25v-dc-voltage-sensor-with-arduino/) is utilised to monitor the battery voltage which has the following thresholds, which are within the 16 volt limit when using the sensor with a 3.3 volt microprocessor, as in this case.

 | Charge Level | Voltage |
 | ------------ | ------- |